gov-cy/govcy-express-services/README.md

 Some pages are generated automatically by the project, such as the `review` and `success` pages.

-#### `:siteId/:paheUrl`
+#### Pages

-Pages defined in the JSON file under the `pages` array are rendered based on the [govcy-frontend-renderer](https://github.com/gov-cy/govcy-frontend-renderer) library.
+Pages defined in the JSON file under the `pages` array, they rendered based on the [govcy-frontend-renderer](https://github.com/gov-cy/govcy-frontend-renderer) library, and they are served by the `/:siteId/:pageUrl` route.
 The `pageData.nextPage` field is used to determine the next page to render.

 Here's an example of a page defined in the JSON file: